ast0815/remu/docs/examples/01/README.rst

 fluctuations.
 This is also reflected in the overall distance between the matrices, which can be used to define a compatibility score::

-    respA.plot_compatibility("compatibility.png", respB)
+    matrix_utils.plot_compatibility(respA, respB, "compatibility.png")

 .. image:: compatibility.png

 The plot shows the expected distributions of distances according to the statistical uncertainties, if the matrices were describing identical responses.
 The vertical line shows the actual distance.
-The compatibility is defined as the fraction of matrices in the distributions that have a larger distance than the actually measured one.
+The compatibility ``C`` is defined as the fraction of matrices in the distributions that have a larger distance than the actually measured one.

 It is obvious that the chosen binning is not sufficient to ensure a model-independent response matrix.
 We clearly need to bin the truth also in